DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 commandButtonIds | Array&lt;string&gt; | A command button's identifier list.
 formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale. onOpenButtonClick? | () => void | An event raised when the Open button is clicked.
-The event handler should open the appointment form. onDeleteButtonClick? | () => void | An event raised when the Open button is clicked.
+The event handler should open the appointment form. onDeleteButtonClick? | () => void | An event raised when the Delete button is clicked.
 The event handler should delete an appointment. appointmentMeta? | [AppointmentMeta](#appointmentmeta) | The appointment's displayed metadata. visible? | boolean | Specifies the tooltip's visibility. onHide? | () => void | An event that hides the tooltip.